Jean-Luc du Preez: International career

 He was named in the squad for the 2018 England tour of South Africa.
 Du Preez started the first test against England, which South Africa won 42-39.
 He came off the bench in the other two tests in the series, which South Africa won 2-1.

 On the 5 June 2021 Du Preez was named as part of the South Africa squad for the 2021 British & Irish Lions tour to South Africa.
 He made one appearance during the tour, starting for South Africa 'A' in a 14-17 loss to the Bulls.
 He was then released from the squad before then first test match against the Lions.
 He was recalled to the South Africa squad for the 2021 Rugby Championship on the 15 August but did not feature in any of the matches during the tournament.

 Du Preez was named as part of the South Africa 'A' squad which would play Munster during the 2022 end-of-year rugby union internationals.
+He started the South Africa 'A' matches against Munster and Bristol Bears, losing both matches.

+In June 2023 he was named as part of the 40 man training squad for the 2023 Rugby Championship.

+On June 5 2025 Du Preez was named as part of the Springbok's 54 player training squad for the 2025 mid-year rugby union tests.
+He was retained in the 45 player squad following the release of a number of players.
+He was named in the starting line-up for South Africa's match against the Barbarians in Cape Town.